UW-GAC/anvil-util-workflows/README.md

 ## data_model_report

-Workflow to check TSV files against a data model using the [AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) package.
+Workflow to validate TSV files against a data model using the [AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) package.
 An uploader will prepare files in tab separated values (TSV) format, with one file for each data table in the model, and upload them to an AnVIL workspace.
 This workflow will compare those files to the data model, and generate an HTML report describing any inconsistencies.

 This workflow checks whether expected tables (both required and optional) are included.
 For each table, it checks column names, data types, and primary keys.
 Finally, it checks foreign keys (cross-references across tables).
 Results of all checks are displayed in an HTML file.